ljvmiranda921/ljvmiranda921.github.io/research/index.md

 As they often say in computer science: [garbage in, garbage out](https://en.wikipedia.org/wiki/Garbage_in,_garbage_out).
 I'm particularly interested in **data-centric** techniques aimed at improving datasets instead of models.
+This approach is crucial as we face diminishing returns from model scaling and increasing concerns about AI reliability and fairness.

-This means <u>building reliable and high-quality datasets</u> for training, <u>finding cost-efficient ways</u> of collecting data, and <u>constructing benchmarks</u> that faithfully evaluate things we care about.
+By focusing on <u>building reliable and high-quality datasets</u> for training, <u>finding cost-efficient ways</u> of collecting data, and <u>constructing benchmarks</u> that faithfully evaluate things we care about, we can address fundamental challenges in AI development and deployment.
 I've tackled this problem across the following areas:

 - **LLM post-training**: